 We understand how distressing it can be to see how a terminal illness is affecting a loved one.
-That’s where we can help, providing specialist support with the day-to-day things so your family can make the most of your moments together.
+That’s where we can help, providing specialist support with the day-to-day things so your family can make the most of your time together.

 If you’d like to find out more about the palliative care and how we can support you, call our friendly and sensitive team of advisors.
-We’re here seven days a week to talk through the options.Request a callback Request a brochure
+We’re here seven days a week to talk through your options.Request a callback Request a brochure

-“He passed away peacefully with the family and Helping Hands carer at his side,” she added.
-“In my experience as a nurse I am aware that many people would not have had this option.”
+My uncle passed away peacefully with the family and Helping Hands carer at his side.
+In my experience as a nurse I am aware that many people would not have had this option.

 Other people are interested in...